benjoehow/modeling/README.md

 A single configuration file is used to kick off jobs and serves as metadata for traceability and efficient reproduction.

-## Functional Architecture

-There are five main types of classes
-1. **Adapters**: Translates the various algorithm implmentations to a common interface
-2. **Expeditor**: Compiles what needs to computed (tasks) with Adapaters into Orders
-3. **Orders**: Record of the tasks that need to be done and what tasks are completed
-3. **Runner** Coordinates tasks from an Order to a Processor
-3. **Processors**: Determines how (e.g. serial, parrallel) tasks are executed

 ## Input & Output